-On boundingbox: The boundingbox information for TrueType fonts and TrueType-based otf fonts is read directly from the font file.
-PostScript-based fonts do not have this information, so the boundingbox of traditional PostScript fonts is generated by interpreting the actual bezier curves to find the exact boundingbox.
-This can be a slow process, so the boundingboxes of PostScript-based otf fonts (and raw cff fonts) are calculated using an approximation of the glyph shape based on the actual glyph points only, instead of taking the whole curve into account.
-This means that glyphs that have missing points at extrema will have a too-tight boundingbox, but the processing is so much faster that in our opinion the tradeoff is worth it.
+On boundingbox: The boundingbox information for TrueType fonts and TrueType-based fonts is read directly from the font file.
+PostScript-based fonts do not have this informati so the boundingbox of traditional PostScript fonts is generated by interpreting the actual bez curves to find the exact boundingbox.
+This can be a slow process, so the boundingboxes PostScript-based otf fonts (and raw cff fonts) are calculated using an approximation of the gly shape based on the actual glyph points only, instead of taking the whole curve into account.
+T means that glyphs that have missing points at extrema will have a too-tight boundingbox, I the processing is so much faster that in our opinion the tradeoff is worth it.